MaJerle/stm32-usart-uart-dma-rx-tx/README.md

 > This is the most preferred way to receive and process UART data.

-### Examples for UART DMA for TX (and optionally included RX)
+### Examples for UART DMA TX (and optionally RX)

-- Application is using DMA in normal mode to transfer data
+- The application uses DMA in normal mode to transfer data
-- Application is always using ringbuffer between high-level write and low-level transmit operation
+- The application always uses a ring buffer between the high-level write operation and the low-level transmit operation
-- DMA TC interrupt is triggered when transfer has finished.
-Application can then send more data
+- A DMA `TC` interrupt is triggered when the transfer is complete.
+The application can then send additional data

-#### Demo application for debug messages
+#### Demo Application for Debug Messages

-This is a demo application available in `projects` folder.
-Its purpose is to show how the application can implement output of debug messages without drastically affect CPU performance.
-It is using DMA to transfer data (no CPU to wait for UART flags) and can achieve very high or very low data rates
+This is a demo application available in the `projects` folder.
+Its purpose is to demonstrate how an application can output debug messages without significantly affecting CPU performance.
+It uses DMA to transfer data (so the CPU does not wait for UART flags) and can support both very high and very low data rates.

-- All debug messages from application are written to intermediate ringbuffer
+- All debug messages from the application are written to an intermediate ring buffer
-- Application will try to start & configure DMA after every successfive write to ringbuffer
+- The application attempts to start and configure DMA after every successful write to the ring buffer
-- If transfer is on-going, next start is configured from DMA TC interrupt
+- If a transfer is already in progress, the next start is configured from the DMA `TC` interrupt

-As a result of this demo application for STM32F413-Nucleo board, observations are as following:
+Results observed with this demo application on the **STM32F413-Nucleo** board:

-- Demo code sends `1581` bytes every second at `115200` bauds, which is approx `142ms`.
+- The demo code sends `1581` bytes every second at `115200` baud, which takes approximately `142 ms`
-- With DMA disabled, CPU load was `14%`, in-line with time to transmit the data
+- With DMA disabled, CPU load was `14%`, which is consistent with the time required to transmit the data
 - With DMA enabled, CPU load was `0%`
-- DMA can be enabled/disabled with `USE_DMA_TX` macro configuration in `main.c`
+- DMA can be enabled or disabled using the `USE_DMA_TX` macro configuration in `main.c`

 ---